freemocap/documentation/docs/how_to_guides/how_to_process_previously_recorded_videos.md

 - Select `Load Camera Calibration .tomle file...` option
 - Load in the `...camera_calibration.toml` file from a previously recorded session
 ### Option 2 - Process calibration videos in `GUI`
-- With `New Calibration Videos` option selected, click `Calibration Capture Volume from Videos` button
+- With `Calibrate 'from synchronized_videos' folder` option selected, click `Calibration Capture Volume from Videos` button

-> DEV NOTE: **WARNING** I don't think option 2 works at the moment
+> You should only select this option if your video contains a charuco board calibration within it.
+TRENT NOTE: link to the part of the youtube video that talks about the charuco board

 ## Step 4 - Process Videos
 - set processing parameters however you like